 Arm catalepsy is similar to full body experience, but much less invasive.
 A person under hypnosis can stick their arm out straight in front of him or herself for a half-hour and not even feel it.
 If you were to try this at home without hypnosis, in a few minutes your arm would be aching.
 The ability of hypnosis to affect physical sensations like this has many uses.

-For example, hypnosis can be used for pain management through a process called glove anaesthesia which basically makes the hand feel numb.
-Then if someone has a painful stomach or certain part of the body, the person under hypnosis can put their hand where it hurts and it transfers the anaesthesia and reduces the pain or discomfort there.
+Hypnosis can be used for pain management through a process called glove anaesthesia – which makes the hand feel numb.
+If someone has a painful stomach or certain part of the body, the person under hypnosis can put their hand where it hurts and it transfers the anaesthesia and reduces the pain or discomfort there.
 Glove hypnosis can also be used for a reverse effect when a person can’t feel anything or has a very reduced sensation in a certain part of the body.